zeugri/taranisSoundGen/README.md

 ...
 ```

-field separator is tab (\t character).
+field separator is \t (tab).

+I provide a sample sounds_file.txt initially taken from the ['taranis siri sound pack' by dale3h](https://github.com/dale3h/taranis-siri-sound-pack).

-I provide a sample sounds_file.txt, you are totally free to create your own or to improove the provided one.
+You are totally free to create your own or to improve the provided one.

-It iterates trough the list and creates the .wav files accordingly and saves them in the correct directory structure in order to make them ready to use on your Taranis remote.
+the taranisSoundGen.sh script iterates trough the list in sounds_list.txt and creates the .wav files accordingly, saves them in the correct directory structure in order to make them ready to use on your Taranis remote.

 ## Usage